Development Platform Integrations¶

 Info

 The webhook user and password are optional properties for Azure DevOps webhook authentication.
 If configured, these credentials will be used to authenticate incoming webhook requests from Azure DevOps.
+Webhook authentication is independent of the PAT/SPN choice.

 Configuration¶